Salt and cardiovascular disease: Potassium and hypertension

-Possible mechanisms by which high intakes of dietary potassium can decrease risk of hypertension and instances of cardiovascular disease have been proposed, but not extensively studied.
+Possible mechanisms by which high dietary potassium intake reduces the risk of hypertension and cardiovascular disease have been proposed but remain insufficiently studied.
 However, studies have found a strong inverse association between long-term adequate to high rates of potassium intake and the development of cardiovascular diseases.

 The recommended dietary intake of potassium is higher than that of sodium.
-Unfortunately, the average absolute intake of potassium of studied populations is lower than that of sodium intake.
+However, the average absolute intake of potassium of studied populations is lower than that of sodium intake.
 According to Statistics Canada in 2007, Canadians' potassium intake in all age groups was lower than recommended, while sodium intake greatly exceeded recommended intake in every age group.

-The ratio of potassium to sodium intake may account for the large difference in the occurrence of hypertension between primitive cultures eating diets made up of mostly unprocessed foods and Western diets which tend to include highly processed foods.
+The ratio of potassium to sodium intake may help explain the large differences in hypertension rates between populations that primarily consume unprocessed or minimally processed foods (such as certain Indigenous and traditional rural communities) and those following Western diets, which are typically high in processed foods.

 Salt substitutes

 The growing awareness of excessive sodium consumption in connection with hypertension and cardiovascular disease has increased the usage of salt substitutes at both a consumer and industrial level.

-On a consumer level, salt substitutes, which usually substitute a portion of sodium chloride content with potassium chloride, can be used to increase the potassium to sodium consumption ratio.
+On a consumer level, salt substitutes, which usually substitute a portion of sodium chloride content with potassium chloride, can be used to increase the potassium-to-sodium consumption ratio.
 This change has been shown to blunt the effects of excess salt intake on hypertension and cardiovascular disease.
-It has also been suggested that salt substitutes can be used to provide an essential portion of daily potassium intake, and may even be more economical than prescription potassium supplements.
+It has also been suggested that salt substitutes can be used to provide an essential portion of daily potassium intake and may even be more economical than prescription potassium supplements.

 In the food industry, processes have been developed to create low-sodium versions of existing products.
-The meat industry especially have developed and fine-tuned methods to decrease salt contents in processed meats without sacrificing consumer acceptance.
-Research demonstrates that salt substitutes such as potassium chloride, and synergistic compounds such as phosphates, can be used to decrease salt content in meat products.
+The meat industry especially has developed and fine-tuned methods to decrease salt contents in processed meats without sacrificing consumer acceptance.
+Research demonstrates that salt substitutes such as potassium chloride and synergistic compounds such as phosphates can be used to decrease salt content in meat products.

-There have been concerns with certain populations' use of potassium chloride as a substitute for salt as high potassium loads are dangerous for groups with diabetes, renal diseases, or heart failure.
-The use of salts with minerals such as natural salts have also been tested, but like salt substitutes partially containing potassium, mineral salts produce a bitter taste above certain levels.
+There have been concerns with certain populations' use of potassium chloride as a substitute for salt, as high potassium loads are dangerous for groups with diabetes, renal diseases, or heart failure.
+The use of salts with minerals such as natural salts has also been tested, but, like salt substitutes partially containing potassium, mineral salts produce a bitter taste above certain levels.